yukoba/nd4j/getstarted.md

 See our [downloads](http://nd4j.org/downloads.html) page.

-You can then manually import the jar files in to [Eclipse](http://stackoverflow.com/questions/3280353/how-to-import-a-jar-in-eclipse), [Intellij](http://stackoverflow.com/questions/1051640/correct-way-to-add-lib-jar-to-an-intellij-idea-project) or [Netbeans](http://gpraveenkumar.wordpress.com/2009/06/17/abc-to-import-a-jar-file-in-netbeans-6-5/).

 ##### Is it already installed?
 To see if Maven is installed in your machine, enter the following into the command line: